Install Windows from a Flash Drive

 If Mark Partition as Active isn't available, you can instead use diskpart to select the partition and mark it active.

-Use File Explorer to copy and paste the entire contents of the Windows product DVD or ISO to the USB flash drive.
+Use File Explorer to copy and paste the entire contents of the Windows product DVD or ISO to the flash drive.

 Optional: add an unattend file to automate the installation process.
 For more information, see Automate Windows Setup.